cjl8zf/langtool-ignore-fonts/README.md

 ```

 Note: This package works in two passes.
 First Langtool highlights
-everything like normal, and then this package removes the forbidden
+everything like normal and then this package removes the forbidden
 highlights.

 ## Installing